QPC-github/igblast/_posts/2017-10-05-Release-notes.md

 * Loosening criteria to show CDR3 end by allowing the first FWR4 base to be missing.

-* Bug fix: Restoring seqid for no result case.
+* Bug fix: Restoring seqid for no result case in AIRR rearrangement format.
+Printing IgBlast version number instead of Blast version number with -version option.

 #### Mar 7, 2019
 * Release 1.13.0